 Set forth below is certain information regarding our executive officers and directors.
 Each of the directors listed below was elected to our board of directors to serve until our next annual meeting of stockholders or until his or her successor is elected and qualified.
-The following table sets forth information regarding the members of our board of directors and our executive officers:
+The following table sets forth information regarding the members of our board of directors and our executive officers as of January 19, 2022: